PanPraescribens/primitive-survival/README.md

  - More frequently removed rotten fish after a certain amount of time (they were already being removed from other fishing traps) - they tend to pile up, especially on multiplayer
  - Double checked logic around relics in fish traps (i.e. gears) - seems to be aok
  - Investigated fishing in general and made some minor changes to catch percents
- - Removed giant weird shadow from deadfall
+ - Removed giant weird shadow from deadfall and fishbasket on land

 Version 2.3 updates